rule

 Text 15-17

+The gopas and gopîs, who in their hearts, ears and heads were already shocked by the loud yelling, were terrified to see that massive body.
+The mouth had fearful teeth as high as a plow, the nostrils were as big as mountain caves, the breasts were like huge boulders, the scattered hair looked like copper, the deep eye sockets were like overgrown wells, the thighs were like river banks, the limbs resembled dams, and the abdomen looked like a dried-up lake.

 The gopas and gopîs, who in their hearts, ears and heads were already shocked by the loud screaming, were terrified to see that massive body of which the mouth had teeth as high as a plow, the nostrils were like mountain caves, the breasts were as boulders, the wild hair scattered looked like copper, the deep eye sockets were like blind wells, the thighs were like river banks with the limbs as bridges and the abdomen was as a dried up lake.

-The gopas and gopîs who in their hearts, ears and heads were already shocked by the loud yell were terrified to see that massive body of which the mouth had teeth as high as a plow, the nostrils were like mountain caves, the breasts were as boulders, the wild hair scattered looked like copper, the deep eye sockets were like blind wells, the thighs were like river banks with the limbs as bridges and the abdomen was as a dried up lake.
 (Vedabase)

 Text 18

-And on top of it was there the child, fearlessly playing, which quickly was picked up by the gopîs who all thrown in excitement came near.
+And on top of it the child was fearlessly playing.
+It was quickly picked up by the approaching gopîs who were all greatly excited.

 Text 19

-Together with Yas'odâ and Rohinî performed they, in order to assure the child full protection against all dangers, the waving around of a cows tail.
+Together with Yas'odâ and Rohinî waved they a cow's tail around the child in order to assure it a full protection against all dangers.
 (Vedabase)

 Text 20

-With cow's urine was the child thoroughly washed and again covered with dust thrown up by cows.
-Next applied they for the child's protection as well the Holy Name in twelve places with cow-dung [*].
+The child was thoroughly washed with cow's urine and further covered with dust thrown up by cows.
+Next for the protection of the child the Holy Name was applied with cow dung in twelve places [*].

 Text 21